shawna-p/EasyRenPyGui/README.md

 In addition, there is a folder inside `game/` called **optional files** with the following contents:

 * afm_indicator.rpy
   * Includes an auto-forward indicator screen + accompanying code.
-It displays the screen similarly to the skip indicator, but while the player has auto-forward activated instead of while skipping.
+It functions like the skip indicator, but shows while the player has auto-forward activated instead of while skipping.
 * special_labels.rpy
   * This file includes blank labels for `splashscreen` and `after_load`, which are often used in various projects.
 * gallery.rpy